yashshah14093/Content-Writing/PRIORITY-QUEUE.md

 ![Build Heap](https://upload.wikimedia.org/wikipedia/commons/4/4d/Heapsort-example.gif)

-Let's declare🛠 the structure of heap keeping in mind the operations of heap.
+Let's declare🛠 the structure of the heap keeping in mind the operations of the heap.

     public class Heap{